I woke up on my first Saturday in Italy, excited at the thought of the Taste of Testaccio food tour later that morning.

 It is the burial places for luminaries like the poets Percy Bysshe Shelley and John Keats.
 The tour leader told us the tragic story of Keats’s voyage to Rome to recuperate from tuberculosis, the quarantine and bad weather and his eventual painful death.
 At his insistence he was buried with a nameless tombstone that reads ‘Here lies One whose Name was writ in Water’.

-This food tour was an introduction to an authentic Italian residential neighbourhood where locals meet for breakfast, lunch and dinner or shop at the market.
+The Taste of Testaccio food tour is an introduction to an authentic Italian residential neighbourhood where locals meet for breakfast, lunch and dinner or shop at the market.
 Be prepared to never look at gelato in the same way again.

 There is a lot of walking so wear comfortable shoes and always carry an umbrella and your bottle of water.